ArtuGit/mui-word-slider/README.md

 ### GitHub Pages

-The project is configured for automatic deployment to GitHub Pages:
+The project is configured for automatic deployment to GitHub Pages with proper SPA routing support:

 1. **Automatic Deployment**: Push to `main` or `master` branch triggers GitHub Actions
 2. **Environment Detection**: Production builds automatically use `/mui-word-slider/` base path
+3. **SPA Routing**: Uses HashRouter and 404.html redirect for client-side routing support
-3. **GitHub Actions**: Workflow builds and deploys to GitHub Pages
+4. **GitHub Actions**: Workflow builds and deploys to GitHub Pages

+#### Routing Solution

+To handle client-side routing on GitHub Pages, the project uses:

+- **HashRouter**: Routes use hash fragments (e.g., `#/learn`, `#/upload`) which work with static hosting
+- **404.html**: Redirects any direct URL access to the main page with proper route preservation
+- **SPA Script**: Handles URL restoration for bookmarked or shared links

+This ensures that:

+- ✅ Direct links like `https://artugit.github.io/mui-word-slider/#/learn` work correctly
+- ✅ Page refreshes maintain the current route
+- ✅ Bookmarked routes load properly
+- ✅ Navigation between routes is seamless

 ### Manual Deployment